rolandtritsch/scala3-fpdebugable/README.md

 # scala3-fpdebugable - Implementing Alvinj's Debugable

-This is a playground to play around with monads.
+This is a playground to play around with for-comprehesions.

 We are implementing the Debugable class from Alvinj's Functional Programing book.